Welcome to the most complete guide to the best landmarks in Madrid.

 I have no doubt that the interior of Madrid´s Royal Palace is also one of the best Madrid free museums due to the great historical and artistic collections and paintings.

-The changing of the guard takes place every Wednesday and Saturday from 11 a.m. till 2 p.m.
+The changing of the guard takes place every Wednesday and Saturday from 11 a.m. to 2 p.m.
 Four members of the Royal Guard are relieved of their positions: two foot soldiers and two soldiers on horseback dressed in their uniforms.

 I also recommend you to attend the Solemn Changing of the Guard, one of the most viewed spectacles in the city.